LiLin-biosoft/epiConv/README.md

 devtools::install_github("LiLin-biosoft/epiConv", build_vignettes = T)
 browseVignettes('ISnorm')
 ```
-Example data is in folder `examples`.
+Example data used in tutorial can be found in the folder `examples`.